 - (1) Article 16(9) of Regulation 2019/943 prescribes that upon request of transmission system operators in a capacity calculation region, the relevant regulatory authorities may grant a derogation from the requirement of Article 16(8) of Regulation 2019/943 ("CEP70 requirement") on foreseeable grounds where necessary for maintaining operational security.
 The derogation shall be granted for no more than one year at a time, or, provided that the extent of the derogation decreases significantly after the first year, up to a maximum of two years.
-The extent of such a derogation shall be strictly limited to what is necessary to maintain operational security and shall avoid undue discrimination between internal and cross-zonal exchanges. - (2) Elia System Operation SA has submitted a request for derogation on Oct 13, 2019 for all Belgian CNECs participating to the day ahead capacity calculation process in CWE based on three foreseeable grounds: - a.
-Loop flows above an acceptable level, for 1 year starting from the 1st of January 2020. - b.
-Lack of remedial action potential, most severe in case of outages, for 1 year starting from the 1st of January 2020. - c.
-The introduction of new processes and tools, for 3 months starting from the 1st of January 2020. - (3) This request for derogation has been granted by the Belgian NRA (CREG) in its decision (B)2014 on Dec 6, 2019 after consultation of the other NRAs. - (4) The introduction of new processes and tools was done successfully on Apr 1st, 2020 following a dry run period of 3 months as stipulated in the derogation. - (5) Article 16(9) of Regulation 2019/943 prescribed that "Where a derogation is granted, the relevant transmission system operators shall develop and publish a methodology and projects that shall provide a long-term solution to the issue the derogation seeks to address. - (6) Elia System Operation SA presented the content of the report to the Belgian NRA and stakeholders during the System Operation & European Market Design Working Group that was held on Jun 22, 2020.
+The extent of such a derogation shall be strictly limited to what is necessary to maintain operational security and shall avoid undue discrimination between internal and cross-zonal exchanges. - (2) Elia System Operation SA has submitted a request for derogation on Sep 15, 2020 for all Belgian CNECs participating to the day ahead capacity calculation process in CWE based on the foreseeable ground "loop flows above an acceptable level", for 1 year starting from the 1st of January 2021. - (3) Following consultation of other NRAs and a public consultation, this request for derogation has been granted by the Belgian NRA (CREG) in its decision (B)2136 on Dec 10, 2020. - (4) Article 16(9) of Regulation 2019/943 prescribed that "Where a derogation is granted, the relevant transmission system operators shall develop and publish a methodology and projects that shall provide a long-term solution to the issue the derogation seeks to address. - (5) Elia System Operation SA presented the content of the report to the Belgian NRA and stakeholders during the System Operation & European Market Design Working Group that was held on Jun 21, 2021.

-ELIA REPORTS ON THE LONG-TERM SOLUTIONS THAT ALLEVIATE THE FORESEEABLE GROUNDS JUSTIFYING THE DEROGATION GRANTED TO ELIA FOR THE PERIOD JAN 1 2020 TILL DEC 31 2020
+ELIA REPORTS ON THE LONG-TERM SOLUTIONS THAT ALLEVIATE THE FORESEEABLE GROUNDS JUSTIFYING THE DEROGATION GRANTED TO ELIA FOR THE PERIOD JAN 1 2021 TILL DEC 31 2021